The Process of Making a Yeast Starter

-This week we continue our discussion on yeast with the process of creating a starter.
-A starter is useful to ensure that you build up your yeast cell count for higher gravity beers or your yeast viability is not at its best.
+A starter is useful for building up yeast cell count for higher gravity beers or when your yeast viability is not at its best.

 Items you will need: